maikelvl/workspace/README.md

 # A rapid Workspace for rapid developers

 ### What’s this?
-It’s a consistent development environment for all your Macs using Vagrant, CoreOS and Docker.
+A consistent development environment for all your Macs using Vagrant, CoreOS and Docker.

 ### Why this project?
 The usual development machine has all kinds of software installed on the main operating system, which can be a pain to setup and keep consistent across all your machines.
 This Workspace get you up and running by leveraging Vagrant.
 Combined with CoreOS and Docker this gives you a workspace which is configurable in code.